sony/nnabla-nas/README.md

 ## License

-NnablaNAS is Apache-style licensed, as found in the [LICENSE](LICENSE) file.
+NNablaNAS is Apache-style licensed, as found in the [LICENSE](LICENSE) file.